-In our opinion, the accompanying consolidated financial statements referred to above present fairly, in all material respects, the financial position of Siliconware Precision Industries Co., Ltd. and its subsidiaries as of December 31, 2014 and 2013, and their financial performance and their cash flows for the years then ended December 31, 2014 and 2013, in conformity with the "Rules Governing the Preparation of Financial Statements by Securities Issuers", and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations and SIC Interpretations as endorsed by the Financial Supervisory Commission.
+In our opinion, the accompanying parent company only financial statements referred to above present fairly, in all material respects, the parent company only financial position of Siliconware Precision Industries Co., Ltd. as of December 31, 2014 and 2013, and their parent company only financial performance and their cash flows for the years then ended December 31, 2014 and 2013, in conformity with the "Rules Governing the Preparation of Financial Statements by Securities Issuers".